jsziede/cis237assignment6/README.md

 the culprit, but I don't know which ones.

 ## Outside Resources Used
+Just the inclass6

 ## Known Problems, Issues, And/Or Errors in the Program
+ViewBags that were manually added do not appear to be working, but I have no idea why.

+"Once a user is registered and logged in, they will be able to see navigation links to reach this page.
+If they try to navigate directly to this page without being logged in, it should redirect them to the home page."

+I am unsure how to do this, so all of the authorization redirects go to the login page.